aman5898/Learning-PowerShell/readme.md

 #### RemoteSigned says run any script made locally but not downloaded from internet unless its digitally Signed

-## This Command will open up the current folder in explorer
+## This Command will open up the current folder in explorer or with the default program

 ```
 invoke-item .